nrwl/nx-react-native/packages/detox/README.md

 ### Manually Add E2E Folder

-A `<app-name-e2e>` folder is automatically generate when you create a react native app.
+A `<app-name-e2e>` folder is automatically generated when you create a react native app.
 However, if you want to add e2e folder manually, you need to:

 - Install @nrwl/detox